andy-t-wang/minikit-template/README.md

-# Sign In with Worldcoin using NextAuth.js
+# Minikit Starter Template

 ## Overview

-NextAuth.js is a complete open-source authentication solution.

-This is an example application that shows how `next-auth` can be used to implement Sign In with Worldcoin.
+This is an example that you can use with minikit installed and Sign in with World ID configured

-Go to [NextAuth's documentation](https://next-auth.js.org) and [Worldcoin's Sign In documentation](https://docs.worldcoin.org/quick-start/sign-in) for more information and documentation.

 ## Getting Started